4GeeksAcademy/react-tutorial-exercises/exercises/02.2-maping-array-of-objects-to-li/README.md

 // the htmlList variable now contains a new array.
 ```

-# :speech_balloon: Instructions
+# :pencil: Instructions:

-Use the [list-group bootstrap](https://getbootstrap.com/docs/4.1/components/list-group/#basic-example) component to render a list of planets from a given array:
+1. Use the [list-group bootstrap](https://getbootstrap.com/docs/4.1/components/list-group/#basic-example) component to render a list of planets from a given array:

 ```js
 const planets = [ 'Mars', 'Venus', 'Jupiter', 'Earth', 'Saturn', 'Neptune' ];
 ```

-Use the [.map function](https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d) and make your algorithm output the following HTML:
+2. Use the [.map function](https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d) and make your algorithm output the following HTML:

 ```jsx
 <ul class="list-group m-5">